LoyolaChicagoBooks/introcs-csharp/rst/stringmethods.rst

         string s = "HELLO!", t = s.ToLower();
         Console.WriteLine(s+t);

-Play with csharp:  declare other strings and make up string expressions with these methods for which you predict the value and then test.
+Play with csharp:  Declare other strings and make up string expressions with these methods for which you predict the value and then test.